maxZ-2020/westmarches/Campagin 1/maps/Hill Site.md

 # [[Session 5]]

-3 Potions
+* 3 Potions with a Mysterious Content
-Bench Sunken into Deep Pond
+* Bench Sunken into Deep Pond